abgox/abyss/readme.md

 - If not configured, the default value is `1`.
 - Values can be combined, e.g. `12` means both `1` and `2` will execute.
+- If you don't need them, you can set it to any value that does not include them.
 - Configuration values and their action:

   | Value | Action                                                      |